lept1/a_gent_parl/README.md

 - Fetches top viewed Wikipedia articles by country and date using Wikimedia's API.
 - Excludes generic or non-informative Wikipedia pages from results.
-- For each trending article, retrieves recent news headlines using NewsAPI.
 - Uses Google Gemini to generate a concise, Italian-language summary suitable for Telegram.
 - Automatically posts the summary to a specified Telegram channel.